Emergencies

 University of Louisville provides emergency assistance to students and staff for the following events:

-Hospitals, Emergency Room, Urgent Care Centers and After Hours Care
+Hospitals, Emergency Room, and After Hours Care

 Campus Health Services does not provide hospitalization services or emergency medical care.
 If you have a true medical emergency, please call 911.